Roosevelt High School (Wyoming)

 Roosevelt High School is a public school in the Natrona County School District in Casper, Wyoming, United States.
 It is an alternative high school that provides small classes, credit recovery, and college courses for students in grades nine through twelve.
 About 200 students attend the school.

-Roosevelt is home to a unique personal and social responsibility program, in which students and staff members exercise in small-group settings.
+Its teachers have won awards.
+Its athletes have also been recognized.

+History

+The school was originally built in 1922 and named "North Casper School", later being renamed Roosevelt School in honor of Theodore Roosevelt.
+It was later converted into an alternative high school.
+That building, Roosevelt School (Casper, Wyoming), is now a historic building listed on the National Register of Historic Places.
+The high school moved into a new building in 2016.